ALIVAI/Alivai-AI/README.md

-# Alivai-AI <br> complete job and submited all docs
+# Alivai-AI <br> complete job and submited all docs <br> this is lattest Alivai AI images.
 This is my first Git Repository.
 <br>
 Author - Alivai (Alivai-AI)